ogame-infinity/web-extension/readme.md

 | Improvement | `improvement/name_of_improvement` |
 | Feature     | `feature/name_of_feature`         |

+## Code formatting

+Please install the tools once by running: `npm install`

+Then, make sure to format the code according to our rules before doing any new *commit*/*pull request* by using the following command:

+`npm run format`

 ## Automatic packaging and deployment

 GitHub actions are used to automatically package and deploy new updates.